junecastillote/ExchangeServerHealthReport/README.md

 This section specifies the mail parameters.

-- `Company_Name` - The name of the organization or company that you want to appear in the banner of the report.
 - `Email_Subject` - Subject of the email report.
 - `SMTP_Server` - The SMTP Relay server.
 - `Sender_Address` - Mail sender address.